parflow-resources/parflow-python-container/README.md

 By default when you rebuild the container it will not grab the latest parflow version (for performance reasons) but if you would like to update at any point simply run ```./force_update_dev_container.sh```

 # What if I'm on windows?
 I've included .bat files that should work, though only build_dev_container.bat has been tested.
-You should be able to follow the instructions subbing these in, though I'm not sure of how aliasing works on windows.
+You should be able to follow the instructions subbing these in whenever you see a .sh file, though I'm not sure of how aliasing works on windows.

 # Some TODOS
 I (Ben West) have some of these on my radar.
 If one of these workflows would help you out let me know and I might be able to bump it up in terms of priority.